 I mean, what is it anyway?

-We all know that gold-plated or silver-plated jewelry has a short shelf life and here’s why: It’s typically an inexpensive way to “church up” very inexpensive materials known as “base metals.”
+We all know that gold-plated or silver-plated jewelry has a short shelf life and here’s why: It’s a cheap way to make very inexpensive materials (known as base metals) look like something they're not.
 This process involves giving the base object a magnetic charge in a solution with microscopic bits of gold that have the opposite charge.
 Like two magnets, the gold and base are attracted to each other and… bing, bang, boom… an electrical charge holds an impossibly thin layer of gold to the surface of your jewelry.
 Because the layer is thin and the bond is relatively weak, your gold-plated stuff will inevitably (and sometimes quite quickly) wear off and leave only the tarnished base metal underneath.

-With gold-filled, a minimum 5% (by weight) layer of solid 14k gold is heat-bonded (like soldering) to brass.
+With 14/20 gold-filled, a minimum 20% (by weight) layer of solid 14k gold is heat-bonded to brass in a process that's somewhat similar to soldering.
 So, unlike plating, the gold is physically and permanently attached to the base.
-It’s a MUCH thicker layer of 14k gold that won’t rub off or chip (about 400 times more gold than is used in plating).
+And it’s a MUCH thicker layer of 14k gold that won’t rub off or chip.
 You get the look and feel of solid 14k gold but without the extreme cost.
 And, unlike plating, it makes items you can wear day after day without them turning into something you don’t recognize.
 That’s it!
+If you're still curious, keep on scrolling for more commonly asked questions about gold filled and my best attempt at answering them.

 Cool, cool.
 So how do I keep it clean?

-We have a little post about our favorite ways to keep your jewelry here.
-But with gold filled, you can basically care for it the same way that you would solid 14k.
+We have a little post about our favorite ways to keep your jewelry clean (especially our pieces) here.
+But with gold filled, you can care for it the same way that you would solid 14k.
 Easy peasy!

 What colors of gold does 14k gold filled come in?